CeciliaDurst/HTV_DataManipulations/README.md

 - **Purpose:** Generate average and standard deviations of first and last consecutive 5-day spans with inclusion of number of days statistics related to study.
 - **Usage:**
   - Use clean and filtered threshold datasets.

+## Sleep Latency Scripts

+### 1. sleepLatency.py

+- **Purpose:** Identify available sleep latency per day for each participant as well as the first wake time before light sleep and last wake time before light sleep as well.
+- **Usage:**
+  - Use clean 30 second sleep stage datasets.

+### 2. sleepLatency(text).py

+- **Purpose:** Optional tool to test sleep latency and visually see them in CLI.
+- **Usage:**
+  - Use clean 30 second sleep stage datasets.

+## Additional Scripts (Optional)

+### 1. FullMeanImputer.py

+- **Purpose:** Impute missing values in each column with the overall mean of the participant.
+- **Usage:**
+  - Use clean dataset and if missing values are 0, adjust to warrant that.

+### 2. adjust.py
+- **Purpose:** Optional tool to adjust values in dataset so the earliest non-empty value is day 1.
+- **Usage:**
+  - Make sure empty values are empty cells (not 0) and use clean formatted dataset

+### 3. remove50percent.py
+- **Purpose:** Optional tool to remove participant columns that have less than half (35) days of viable data
+- **Usage:**
+  - Make sure empty values are empty cells (not 0) and use clean formatted dataset

+ ### 4. removeLateJoiners.py
+- **Purpose:** Optional tool to remove late joiners manually
+- **Usage:**
+  - Use clean datasets and manually input participant IDs considered late joiners

+### 5. testKNNfinal.py
+- **Purpose:** Optional tool to perform KNN imputation on datasets
+- **Usage:**
+  - Make sure empty values are empty cells (not 0) and use clean formatted dataset, manually decide how many neighbors and adjust that accordingly